ECG to undertake nationwide meter audit

 ECG in a statement shared to GhanaWeb, however, called on the public to cooperate with its personnel to enable a smooth process.

-In this regard, the customers are adviced to inspect the ID cards of ECG teams who visit their premises to avoid imposters
+In this regard, the customers are advised to inspect the ID cards of ECG teams who visit their premises to avoid imposters

 Below is the release by ECG: